askforarun/AMBER2LAMMPS/README.md

 ## License

-This script is distributed under the same license as the AMBER2LAMMPS project.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.